 Alright, onto “how much muscle can I build naturally?”

-Under OPTIMAL conditions, you can expect to gain around 1-2 pounds of muscle per month – though we’ve found that for most Rebels, closer to one pound is the reality.
+Under OPTIMAL conditions, you can expect to gain around 1-2 pounds of muscle per month.

 While it is certainly one effective way to gain muscle and strength, we more often recommend fiddling with your diet and training so you can find that sweet spot where you’re building muscle and not gaining too much fat.